puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   Suppresses the warning that appears when Microsoft Edge is running on a computer or operating system that is no longer supported.

+If this policy is false or unset, the warnings will appear on such unsupported computers or operating systems.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No